distribution/distribution/docs/storage-drivers/swift.md

       no
     </td>
     <td>
       The access key to generate temporary URLs.
-It is used by HP Cloud Object Storage in addition to the `secretkey` parameter.
+It is used by HP Cloud Object Storage in addition to the <code>secretkey</code> parameter.
     </td>
   </tr>
   <tr>